-- Citations provided on the slides or handouts?
+- Are citations provided on the slides or handouts?
 (A reference list as a final slide or provided to the audience is not sufficient.
 Information on the slides is directly linked to the references.)

 Population: To what patient populations and under what circumstance might this be relevant?

 Results: How does the presenter measure results or outcomes?

 Objectivity: Does the presenter acknowledge any drawbacks or limitations to what he/she is recommending?

 Bias: Does the presenter have any bias or conflicts of interest?
 Does he/she have anything to gain by convincing you to or not to do something?

 Evidence: Is scientific evidence provided to support what the presenter is saying?